This article is a stub. You can help the IndieWeb wiki by expanding it.

-In general, most web interfaces for allowing posting on desktop are easily used on mobile, but the difficulty generally arises when one wants to share, like, bookmark, or repost material from one site or application to one's own site.
+In general, most web interfaces for allowing posting on desktop are easily used on mobile, but it is more challenging to share, like, bookmark, or repost material from one site or application to one's own site.
 This typically requires some mobile gymnastics of separately cutting and pasting quantities of text and URL's, not to mention after-the-fact editing to make the post look correct.

 A number of bookmarklet tools exist for platforms like Known and WordPress (see also IndeWeb Press This) to make indieweb sharing and posting from desktop/laptops easy and straightforward, but things are a bit more complicated on mobile.

 It's good to have a way to post from any mobile app to your site.
 Many mobile OS's have a cross-app or cross-document API for doing this kind of "sharing" and thus presenting a UI or at least an option to share to your own site, e.g. Aaron Parecki is working on "Share via Micropub":

 One solution for sharing from mobile involves the ubiquitous share functionality on Android and other platforms which allows one to click a share icon on the mobile content to share it to another mobile application.